hafidh561/yolo-inference-opencv/README.md

 ## Give It a Try

 If you want make your own YOLOv4 for object detection?
-Give it a try in this [Google Colab](https://colab.research.google.com/github/hafidh561/yolo-inference-opencv/blob/main/train_model.ipynb)
+Give it a try in this [Google Colab](https://colab.research.google.com/github/hafidh561/yolo-inference-opencv/blob/main/train_model.ipynb).
+I use face mask dataset for this colab, change your dataset if you want use your own dataset.

 ## License